deprecated-packages/symplify/packages/PackageBuilder/README.md

         $loaderResolver = new LoaderResolver([
             new GlobFileLoader($container, $kernelFileLocator),
-            // you can 1. create custom YamlFileLoader for other custom tweaks or 2. use abstract class like this new class($container, $kernelFileLocator) extends AbstractParameterMergingYamlFileLoader {
+            // you can 1. create custom YamlFileLoader for other custom tweaks
+            // or 2. use short anonymous class like this new class($container, $kernelFileLocator) extends AbstractParameterMergingYamlFileLoader {
             },
         ]);